B13rg/B13rg.github.io/_drafts/RFC-4838-review.md

 It provides a way for the receiver to continue delivery of a portion of a bundle instead of discarding it.

 The original sender may or may not be aware of the fragmentation.
-If it is, it can form a smaller bundle fragment of the untransmitted data to forward when appropriate.
+If it is, the sender can preemptively form a smaller bundle fragment of the untransmitted data to forward when appropriate.

 This behavior is pointed out as extra complex, and partially reliant on the properties of the underlying transport protocol.
 As such, it's not _required_ to be available.